-I’ve gone through a major shift over the last few years with my own illness and what acceptance means.
+I’ve gone through a major shift over the last few years with my own illness and what acceptance means (there’s more on that in this post on acceptance).
 I used to have full remission between depressive episodes, so I was either sick or I was fully well.
 When I last relapsed in 2016, I figured it would continue on with the same pattern.
 Except it didn’t.
 Instead, I got worse and had a progressive decline in functioning.

 It was probably 2019 when I started to have a shift in where I expected my illness to go.
 It didn’t come from a place of hopelessness; rather, it was just a realistic appraisal that the pattern of my illness had changed.
 Last year it started to become clear that wellness, at least like I had before, is off the table.
 As time has gone on, I’ve accepted that.
 Maybe some new wonder treatment will come along, but I don’t find it helpful to hold out hope for something that may or may not ever happen.
-There’s no point, in my mind, of trying to look ahead and push myself towards a future that doesn’t exist.
+In my mind, there’s no point in trying to look ahead and push myself towards a future that doesn’t exist.
 I would much rather accept that this is where I am now, this is where my illness is, and I’m going to work with what I’ve got to make a life that is as meaningful as it can be.

 I suppose there was a period of grieving, although it was spread out enough that there was never a hard hit.
 For me, acceptance is a good place to be.
 It’s comfortable, it’s realistic, and I don’t have the energy for resistance anyway.
 Non-acceptance would not be as good a place for me as I’m in now.